 There is no sole definition of what a smart city is.
 There are, however, a number of common components.
-Smart transport systems enable more people to move around more quickly.
+Smart transportation systems – also known as smart mobility – enable more people to move around more quickly.
 Smart buildings do not waste precious energy.
 Smart health services simplify and optimise registration, diagnosis and medication of patients.
 And smart government makes it easier for inhabitants to find information and influence decision-making processes in their city.

 Moreover, smart cities make active use of the Internet of Things (IoT) and open data to optimise the flow of energy, people and data.

-Norway has a strong culture for innovation, highly technologically literate citizens, and a public sector that uses stringent procurement requirements to promote innovation and sustainability.
-Together this has put Norway at the forefront in development of smart cities.
-The capital city, Oslo, has even been selected as the European Green Capital for 2019.
+Norway has a strong innovation culture, highly technologically literate citizens, and a public sector that uses stringent procurement requirements to promote fresh thinking and sustainability.
+The country is also dedicated to creating smart cities and has even drawn up a national roadmap to lead the way.

 Below are some areas where Norway stands out.